garethm79/klaxon-sonos-simulator/README.md

 # Klaxon Sonos Simulator

+Preface: This was "vibe coded" using Copilot and a few glasses of Andrew Peace Shiraz.
+No apologies are given for the result.

 A Python-based alert tone generation system that simulates various alarm and warning tones based on the Klaxon Sonos Pulse Sounder Beacon Wall Operations Manual.

 ## Overview